Plenary Speakers - 2018 Annual Conference

 Elisa Roller, DG Maritime and Fisheries Affairs, European Commission, Belgium

 Elisa Roller has been Head of Unit for CFP and Structural Policy Development and Coordination in the Directorate-General for Maritime Affairs and Fisheries in the European Commission since 2017.
 Between 2012 and 2017 she was Head of Unit for Structural Policy and Economic Analysis for fisheries and before that, she was Deputy Head of Unit for Conception, Forward Studies and Impact Assessment in the Directorate-General for Regional Policy and Policy Coordinator in the Lisbon Task Force of the Secretariat-General, European Commission.
 Before joining the European Commission in 2003, she was a Lecturer in European Politics in the Department of Government, University of Manchester, UK.
 She received her PhD from the London School of Economics.

-Laura Polverari, European Policies Research Centre, UK
+Laura Polverari, European Policies Research Centre, University of Strathclyde, UK